PagerDuty/backstage-plugin-docs/docs/capabilities.md

 ### Map existing PagerDuty services to Backstage entities

-The PagerDuty plugin for Backstage allows Admins to add a `PagerDutyPage` component to their Backstage installation in order to easily map their existing PagerDuty services to Backstage entities without the need to make code changes to the service configuration.
+The PagerDuty plugin for Backstage allows Admins to add a `PagerDutyPage` component to their Backstage installation to easily map their PagerDuty services to Backstage entities without needing code changes to the service configuration.

-!!! warning
-    This feature currently supports 1:1 mapping between services and entities due to a limitation on the `PagerDutyCard` that only allows one service to be configured at a time.
+The mapping interface includes intelligent service suggestions, searchable drop-downs, and team-based recommendations to streamline the setup process, especially for organizations with large service catalogs.

 ![service-entity-mapping](images/service-entity-mapping.png)

-This feature leverages the entity processor module to make the necessary updates to each Backstage entity configuration.
-The `PagerDutyPage` allows admins to see the status of each entity and decide whether to make the necessary change in source code to ensure the configuration is in sync.
+This feature leverages the entity processor module to make the necessary updates to each Backstage entity automatically.
+The searchable interface and intelligent suggestions help you quickly find and map services, especially useful for large service catalogs with hundreds or thousands of services.
+Admins can decide whether to make the necessary changes in source code to ensure the mapping stays in sync.

 ### Sync service dependencies between Backstage and PagerDuty